-If you have minor children, the time to start estate planning is now.
-Make a list of property you own, how it is titled, its fair market value, and the amount of indebtedness against it.
-List life insurance policies and retirement plans, their owners and beneficiaries.
-Think about the present and future needs of your family.
+The time to start estate planning is now.
+Make a list of property owned, how it is titled, its fair market value, and the amount of indebtedness against it.
+List life insurance policies, their owners and beneficiaries.
+Think about the present and future needs of the family.
 No plans can be made without this homework.